Are Cannabis Landraces ‘Wild-Populated’ Varieties?

 Shown above is wild-type cannabis in northern Pakistan.
 This is not a landrace.
-This is a wild-type plant.
+This is a feral plant.
 Formally, this can be classified as Cannabis sativa subsp. indica var. himalayensis.
 Only a tiny fraction of the charas harvest comes from such plants.
 None of the ganja harvest does.

 Occasionally, high-altitude wild-growing populations in the Himalaya are hand-rubbed for charas.
 But this makes a cheaper, lower grade product than the charas from actual landraces.
 ‘Jungli’ charas should sell at a fraction of the price of the charas from cultivated fields of landraces.